uspki/policies/certificate-policy.md

 2. Retain documentation in accordance with Section 5.5.2;
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function; and
 4. Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.
+5. Agree on which party is responsible for the annual audit of the delegated functions.

 The CA MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.
 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied: